 When real-time data is fed in it's replicated to multiple servers to avoid any potential data loss due to outages.
 Queries are exposed to all copies of the data and are smart enough to use the most complete copy of the dataset.
 Real-time data will move through a lifecycle of memory buffers, checkpoints, write-ahead logs, compaction into larger columnar bundles and finally, into durable storage on Colossus.
 The query engine can combine data held at various points before landing in durable storage with any existing data that is already there.

 There is also a "stats serving" mode designed for counting video views on YouTube and returning aggregate values within "milliseconds".
-In this mode data is loaded into memory immediately by the Data Servers rather than waiting for a request for a particular view count before loading it off of disk and into memory.
-Google do admit this is RAM-intensive but the overall dataset is relatively small.
+In this mode, data is loaded into memory immediately by the Data Servers rather than waiting for a request for a particular view count before loading it off of disk and into memory.
+Google does admit this is RAM-intensive but the overall dataset is relatively small.

 SQL commands are issued by users on a Root Server.
 The SQL parser was developed by the Google SQL team and later donated to the Procella project.
 The Metadata Server will provide statistics to the query planner before sending the query out as fragments to various Data Servers.
 It is also possible for one Data Server to push a query fragment to another Data Server if need be.
 Procella tries its best to push any compute operations as close to the data as possible.
 The RDMA shuffle library used in BigQuery was imported into Procella's execution system and is used for JOINs.